SSSD/sssd/src/tests/multihost/docs/krb5.rst

 * session_multihost is the session fixture which gets activated when py.test is run with --multihost-config=mhc.yaml parameter.
-This parameter connects to systems mentioned in mhc.yaml using paramiko module and this session of each host is available through roles defined in multihost config file.
+This parameter connects to systems mentioned in mhc.yaml using ssh and this session of each host is available through roles defined in multihost config file.
 In the above example client[0] is the multihost handle for host `server1.example.test`